santoshkrishnanr/reading-values-from-SDM-230/README.md

 * Do check [modbus_csv0.3.py](https://github.com/santoshkrishnanr/reading-values-from-SDM-230/blob/master/modbus_csv0.3.py)
   for the values to be read and written in csv log file
- * keep inmind that the  port='/dev/ttyUSB0', baudrate=2400 and the baudrate has to be same in both SDM device and the program port can be check by
+ * keep in mind that the  port='/dev/ttyUSB0', baudrate=2400 and the baudrate has to be same in both SDM device and the program port can be check by
  ```
  dmesg | grep tty
  ```

- ** for the the program to read only values remove and not writing in csv
+ ** for the the program to read only values and not writing in csv

 ```
 import csv